rollingmountains/blog/docs/index.md

 # Welcome to My Blog

-This is my awesome blog built with Material for MkDocs.
+This is a journal covering essays on life, programming, and ordinary life.

 ## Recent Posts